Meet the 2020-2021 Fellows selected to represent Central, Southwest and West Central Minnesota

 Nobles County: Immigration

 Upon graduation from high school, I moved to Connecticut for college and lived on the East Coast for the next 10 years while I attended college, started my career, and graduated from law school.
 However, when I became interested in practicing immigration law, I made the deliberate decision to move back home to Worthington so that I could use my skills to assist an underserved community that I know and love.
-I am passionate about opening a law firm specifically in Worthington to help meet the demand for immigration legal assistance in my hometown.
+I am passionate about opening a law firm (Kivu Immigration Law) specifically in Worthington to help meet the demand for immigration legal assistance in my hometown.

 My goal is to increase access to affordable and high-quality legal representation to immigrants and refugees from all financial backgrounds residing in Southwest Minnesota by opening an immigration law firm in Worthington.